PEDESTRIAN ACCIDENT INJURIES

 Most pedestrian crashes involve a forward moving car.
 In such a crash a walking or standing pedestrian is struck and accelerated to the speed of the car and then continues forward as the car brakes to a halt.
 The pedestrians are impacted twice - first by the car and second by the ground.
 Pedestrian accidents are among the most serious ones in the road traffic incidents.
 Unfortunately, many of them result in traumatic brain injuries or injuries to the lower limb (knee joint and long bones) which are the most common cause of disabilities.
 Other common injuries include fractures, spinal cord injuries, torn ligaments, facial injuries, scarring and in several cases amputations.

 If you or someone you love has been injured in a pedestrian accident, it is important that you learn your rights as you may be entitled to compensation for your pain and suffering, your past and future loss of income and future medical treatment.
 It is very important that you act quickly to protect your rights.
 The claims process is rather complex and there are several deadlines that need to be met when seeking compensation.
+Our lawyers are here to help you understand your rights and act on your behalf to acquire your compensation.

 At Lofranco Corriero, we have represented thousands of accident victims who have been injured in motor vehicle collisions.
-We have the knowledge and experience necessary to help you and support you on your path to recovery.
+Our lawyers have the knowledge and experience necessary to help you and support you on your path to recovery.
 If you have any questions regarding your rights and/or would like to schedule a free, no-obligation consultation, call us now at 1-866-LOFRANCO.

 If as a result of your injuries you are unable to travel to one of our conveniently located offices, our representatives can come to meet you at the place and time of your convenience.
 During the first free and no-obligation consultation, we will work with you to better understand the facts of the accident and circumstances surrounding the collision, the nature of your injuries, as well as the impact the accident is having on both your personal and professional life.